Dalekamistoso/msx_nmenu/README.md

-# NMENU - A Simple Menu Program for MSX-DOS
+# NMENU - A Simple and Customizable Menu Program for MSX-DOS

 ![NMENU Screenshot](assets/screenshot.png)